Oct 1, 2018 4 min read

 They do the work of making culture both an agent of change and the object of change.

 They have produced and promoted a number of powerful films.
-However, I’d like to call out one more of their films, The Color of Care, which was produced by Oprah Winfrey and Harpo Productions.
+However, I’d like to call out one more of their films, The Color of Care, which Oprah Winfrey and Harpo Productions produced.
 This documentary deals with the broader issues of inequities in our healthcare system.
-There is a robust impact strategy related to this film, reaching into medical centers within communities, serving as continuing education for healthcare workers, and working to drive change in the broader culture.
+Like AfterShock, it is accompanied by a robust promotion plan to drive awareness and social action.

 It Takes More

 The work that Picture Motion does reminds us that telling a great story and building that into a narrative is not enough.
-That is important and creates some level of change.
-However, broad cultural change requires a strategy for engagement, calls to action, partners, and supporting materials.
+While that is important and creates some level of change, broad cultural change requires a strategy for engagement, calls to action, partners, and supporting materials.
 Change is work, but it is possible.

 Ame Sanders